IBM/cloudpakforintegration-workshop/workshop/exercise-5/README.md

-# Exercise 5: Customizing an existing Appsody Stack
+# Exercise 5: Add a customer notification event process into your application using Event Streams

+[re-write everything below this line]

 The goals for this day are to customize each of the pre-configured asset from Day 1, meaning we will: